GameGodS3/DropPoint/README.md

 ## Usage

-- Drag and drop any file or folder from the system into DropPoint, go to your desired location and drag it out.
+- Drag and drop any file(s) or folder from the system into DropPoint, go to your desired location and drag it out.

 - App minimises to tray by default when you close the instance.
 To open instance, click on system tray.
 To quit, right click on tray icon > Quit. (as tested on Windows)